teja901/I2GlobalTaskFrontend/README.md

 ## Features

 - User authentication (Sign In / Sign Up)
 - Protected routes for authenticated users
 - Profile page with user details
 - Notes management (add, view, delete)
 - Responsive and modern UI
 - Built with React, Vite, Tailwind CSS, and Zustand for state management ,and Framer Motion
+- Used JWT Tokens for every request to authenticate

 ---